vetsuisse-unibe/NGS-course-docs/dataFormat.md

 cp /data/courses/pcourseb/fastq/SRR1027171_2.fastq.gz .
 ```
 -	The above files belong to the study- [GSE52194](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE52194)
--	 Click the above link to take you to SRA (Sequence Read Archive) where you can find more information about these two sets.
+-	 Click the above link to take you to SRA (Sequence Read Archive) where you can find more information about the source of the fastq files.

 Questions:
 1. What is the name and size of the files you downloaded ?